fmaguire/mag_sim_paper/manuscript.md

 ## Introductory Paragraph {#abstract}

-Metagenomic methods are a key tool in the life sciences as they allow simultaneous characterisation of the DNA in a sample without time-consuming and bias-inducing culturing.
+Metagenomic methods are a key, and increasingly popular, tool in the life sciences, as they enable simultaneous characterization of all microbes in a community without time-consuming and bias-inducing culturing.
-Metagenome-assembled genome (MAG) binning methods have emerged as a promising approach to recover individual resolved genomes from metagenomes.
+Metagenome-assembled genome (MAG) binning methods have emerged as a promising approach to recover individual resolved genomes from metagenomic data.
-However, MAG binning has not been well assessed for its ability to recover key sequences of clinical and biological significance such as mobile genetic elements (MGEs) like plasmids and genomic islands (GIs) and their associated antimicrobial resistance (AMR) and virulence factor (VF) genes.
+However, MAG binning has not been well assessed for its ability to recover key sequences of clinical/agricultural/environmental significance such as mobile genetic elements (MGEs), like plasmids and genomic islands (GIs).
+Certain antimicrobial resistance (AMR) genes and virulence factor (VF) genes are noted to be disproportionately associated with mobile sequences and studying their transmission has become a public health priority.
-The variable copy number and sequence composition of these MGEs relative to the host genome makes them potentially problematic for MAG methods.
+However, the variable copy number and sequence composition of MGEs relative to the host genome makes them potentially problematic for MAG binning methods.
-To investigate this, we simulated a low-complexity metagenome comprising 30 GI-rich (up to 16.5%) and plasmid associated (65) bacterial genomes.
+To systematically investigate this, we simulated a low-complexity metagenome comprising 30 GI-rich and plasmid-associated bacterial genomes.
-MAGs were then recovered using 12 current MAG pipelines and evaluated for recovery of MGE-associated AMR/VF genes.
+MAGs were then recovered using 12 current MAG prediction pipelines and evaluated for recovery of MGE-associated AMR/VF genes.
-Here we show that while 81.9-94.3% of chromosomes could be correctly recovered and binned, the same was true for only 37.8-44.1% of GIs and 1.5-29.2% of plasmid sequences.
+Here we show that while 82-94% of chromosomes could be correctly recovered and binned, only 38-44% of GIs were recovered and, even more notably, only 1-29% of plasmid sequences were found.
-More strikingly, no plasmid-borne VF or AMR genes were recovered and only 0-45% of GI-associated AMR genes or 0-16% of GI-associated VF genes.
+Most strikingly, no plasmid-borne VF or AMR genes were recovered and within GIs, only between 0-45% of AMR or VF genes were identified.
-Therefore, regardless of approach, short-read metagenome MAGs are not well suited for the analysis of mobile genes, especially key groups of public-health importance like AMR and VF genes.
+We therefore conclude that short-read MAGs are particularly not well suited for the analysis of mobile genes, including those of public-health importance like AMR and VF genes.
+We propose that microbiome researchers should instead utilise unassembled read-based and/or long-read approaches to more accurately analyze metagenomic data.

 ## Introduction {#intro}

 Metagenomics, the sequencing of fragments of DNA from within an environmental sample, is widely used to characterise the functional potential and identity of microbial communities [@doi:10.1073/pnas.202488399; @doi:10.1038/nbt.3935].
 These approaches have been instrumental in developing our understanding of the distribution and evolutionary history of AMR genes [@doi:10.1016/j.cell.2014.08.032; @doi:10.1016/j.mib.2007.08.009; @doi:10.1038/nature10388], as well as tracking pathogen outbreaks [@doi:10.1001/jama.2013.3231].
-Although long-read DNA technology (e.g., Oxford Nanopore [@doi:10.1111/1755-0998.12324], PacBio [@doi:10.1126/science.1162986]) are now being used for metagenomic sequencing [@doi:10.1093/gigascience/giz043; @doi:10.1186/s12866-019-1500-0],  high-throughput sequencing of relatively short reads (150-250bp) in platforms such as the Illumina MiSeq still dominate metagenomics.
+Although long-read DNA technology (e.g., Oxford Nanopore [@doi:10.1111/1755-0998.12324], PacBio [@doi:10.1126/science.1162986]) are now being used for metagenomic sequencing [@doi:10.1093/gigascience/giz043; @doi:10.1186/s12866-019-1500-0],  high-throughput sequencing of relatively short reads (150-250bp) in platforms such as the Illumina MiSeq still dominates metagenomics.
 These reads can be directly analysed using reference databases and a variety of homology search tools (e.g., [@doi:10.1038/nmeth.3176; @doi:10.1038/nmeth.1923; @doi:10.1093/bioinformatics/btt403; @doi:10.1186/s12864-015-1419-2]).
 Since these reads are shorter than most genes, however, read-based methods provide very little information about the genomic organisation of genes.
 This lack of contextual information is particularly problematic in the study of AMR genes and VFs as the genomic context plays a role in function [@doi:10.1128/AAC.01710-09], selective pressures [@doi:10.1016/j.tim.2006.02.006], and likelihood of lateral gene transfer (LGT) [@doi:10.1111/j.1574-6976.2011.00273.x].